vividos/UnderworldAdventures/uwadv/README.Developer.md

 ### 2.1 Microsoft Visual Studio on Windows

 Underworld Adventures can be compiled using the latest Visual Studio version from Microsoft.
-As of writing this document, Visual Studio 2017 was the current version.
+As of writing this document, Visual Studio 2019 is the current version.
 Any later version should also work.
 Either Community or Professional version should work.
 Install the "C++" workload.